schemathesis/schemathesis/README.rst

 In the example above all tests will be distributed among 8 worker threads.

-If you'd like to test your web app (Flask or AioHTTP for example) then there is ``--app`` option for you:
+If you'd like to test your web app (Flask or AioHTTP or FastAPI for example) then there is ``--app`` option for you:

 .. code:: bash